DMIT-2018/2018-Project-eBikes-Labspecs/Marking/Part-3/Sales-long.md

     - [ ] Quantity set to default of 1
   - **BLL**
     - [ ] Does **not** alter tables
-    - [ ] query to get the part information
 - **`TBA`**/3 - VIEW/PROCESSING –EDIT CART
   - **UI**
     - [ ] UI - Validation quantity is positive numeric